 This little mic performs well live, but it struggles a bit with depth and articulation in the studio.
 Like many of the other microphones on this list, the D12 features an integrated mount.

-Bottom Line: An awesome budget kick drum mic that’s a great choice for live playing.
+Bottom Line: The CAD D12 is awesome budget kick drum mic that’s a great choice for live playing.

 5 More Great Bass Drum Mics to Consider